 Components at Z1 and C9 can also cause some confusion.
 C9 is a simple 0.1uF ceramic capacitor, but rated at a massive 200 volts!
 I replaced this with a polyester capacitor rated slightly higher at 250 volts (RS Components).
 Z1 is labelled cryptically on the schematic as "15G470KM".
 While the Z1 designation may suggest that this is a Zener diode, it is actually a varistor.
 It was difficult to make out the markings on my original varistor, but suffice to say it is nominally rated at a somewhat odd voltage of 47 volts (RS Components).

-Once that was done, the board was ready to be put back into service.
+Once the new components were installed, the board was ready to be put back into service.
 When it was installed back into Frankenstein, the game booted immediately; much better than the ten-minute boot times it was suffering through previously!

 So, what is the moral of the story here?
 Check your circuit board for evidence of leaking capacitors just like you'd check them for leaking batteries.
 If you find evidence of damaged capacitors or the characteristic green "fuzz" of electrolytic fluid, it's time to pull the board for repairs, or give somebody a call who can do them for you!